 He gave chase and eventually caught up with the woman behind the counter.
 Police said he allegedly knocked her down, held her to the floor and “started pounding on her.”

 “He was talking incoherently and not making much sense,” said Detective Richard Brooking, who was one of the first officers on the scene.

 As officers arrived, they found three customers pinning the suspect to the floor.
 Police said the trio kept him down until the officers were able to handcuff him and take him into custody.

 “The victim and the community owe these three citizens a debt of gratitude for assisting the clerk,” said Culpeper Police Chief Chris Jenkins in a news release.
 “They are to be commended for risking personal injury to help someone who could have faced serious injury if the assault had continued.”

 Police said the clerk who was tackled and beaten was injured in the altercation.
 However, the other clerk was not injured.

-Police said they do not know why Sager was “acting so strangely.”
+Police said they do not know why the suspect was “acting so strangely.”